epogrebnyak/economist-tools/README.md

 # Replication

-A placeholder for tools and best practice for replication and reproducibility in economics and social sciences.
-I worked on some improvements for [manubot](https://manubot.org) and [handout](https://github.com/danijar/handout) and got impressions to share.
+I worked on some improvements for [manubot](https://manubot.org) and [handout](https://github.com/danijar/handout) and got impressions to share about replication and reproducibility in economics.

 # My other pages